jkrshw/jessek-blog/_posts/2011-12-20-everything-is-bork.md

+---
+layout: post
-Title: Everything is borke
+title: Everything is borke
-Date: 2011-12-20 10:20
+date: 2011-12-20 10:20
-Tags: broken, linux, nvidia, ubuntu
+tags: broken, linux, nvidia, ubuntu
-Slug: everything-is-borke
+slug: everything-is-borke
+---

 After upgrading to the 3.0 Linux kernel everything broke.
 This was somewhat anticipated and I had put it off until after my dissertation was due to avoid any extra stress.